The Fitzgerald Family Christmas

 The Fitzgerald Family Christmas is a 2012 comedy-drama film starring Edward Burns and Connie Britton and written, directed, and produced by Burns.
 It premiered at the 2012 Toronto International Film Festival.
-It received positive reviews from critics, with a rating on Rotten Tomatoes.

 Premise

 The seven adult siblings of the Fitzgerald family prepare for their estranged father to return home for Christmas for the first time since he walked out on his family 20 years ago.